- Faqs & Guides

 Many of the Spring team love to garden and we regularly share photos, gardening tips and experiences to help one another out.
 Whether you are a novice or have magic green fingers when it comes to gardening, a few handy hints and tips never goes amiss.

-Gardening not only gave us something to do at home, but it also kept our minds busy and was a pleasant distraction from the unfolding pandemic and crisis we all faced.
+Gardening not only gave us something to do at home, but it also kept our minds busy and offered a pleasant distraction from the pandemic, and this new found passion for many has continued ever since.
 The benefits of gardening and the positive impact it can have on ecosystems, wildlife and the environment are widely publicised, but the benefits stretch further than just the planet.
-Gardening is good for the soul, not only in terms of exercise but also for mental health and well-being.
-During lockdown, now and beyond, UK Mental Health Charity, Mind, highlight some of the key attribute's gardening can help:
+Gardening is good for the soul, not only in terms of exercise but also for mental health and well-being, with UK Mental Health Charity, Mind, highlighting some of the key attribute's gardening can help:

-As lockdown starts to ease and we all look forward to welcoming visitors and guests back into our gardens and homes, here’s our top 10 gardening tips to get you and your garden BBQ season ready and summer staycations sizzling in no time.
+So, to help you get your garden looking its best, here’s our top 10 gardening tips to get you and your garden BBQ season ready and sizzling in the sun in no time.

 Gardening is all about preparation, so put on your gloves and remove all weeds that have sprouted up over winter.
 Look at what needs pruning too around your garden and trim off any old growth from last year.
 It’s a good time now in early Spring to trim any deciduous grasses and herbaceous perennials.
 Top tip: don’t throw your weeds on a compost heap as they will grow in your compost and cause you a headache when you come to spread the compost later in the year.